The OFFSET function can be used to construct dynamic ranges using a starting cell, and given rows, columns, height, and width.

 columns - for the columns argument, we use the COUNT function to count all values in the range, then subtract 5.
 This shifts the beginning of the range 5 columns to the left.

 height - we use 1 since we want a 1-row range as the final result.

 width - we use 5, since we want a final range with 5 columns.

 For the formula in C5, OFFSET returns a final range of F5:J5.
 This goes into the AVERAGE function which returns the average of the 5 values in the range

 Less than 5 values

 If there are less than 5 values, the formula will return a circular reference error, since the range will extend back into the cell that contains the formula.
 To prevent this error, you can adapt the formula as follows:

-The Excel OFFSET function returns a reference to a range constructed in parts: a starting point, a row and column offset, and a final height and width in rows and columns.
-OFFSET is handy in formulas that dynamically average or sum "last n values...
+The Excel OFFSET function returns a reference to a range constructed with five inputs: (1) a starting point, (2) a row offset, (3) a column offset, (4) a height in rows, (5) a width in columns.
+OFFSET is handy in formulas that require a dynamic...